Consensys/quorum-account-plugin-hashicorp-vault/docs/quickstart-example.md

     Development mode should NOT be used in production installations!
     ```
-1. Setup the `vault` CLI using the values printed when starting the dev server:
+1. Setup the `vault` CLI using the values printed during start up:
     ```shell
     export VAULT_ADDR=http://127.0.0.1:8200
     export VAULT_TOKEN=s.btAGUcTLteyfQuriH840JIzG